Massage Guns for Back Pain Pros & Cons (and Top Pick)

-- 1 What is a Massage gun?
+- What is Unique About a Massage Gun?

-- 5 How to Use a Massage Gun for Back Pain
+- How to Use a Massage Gun for Back Pain

-What is a Massage gun?
+What is Unique About a Massage Gun?

 Massage therapy is scientifically proven to help muscles recover faster by increasing blood circulation and reducing muscle aches and lactic build-up while improving flexibility and range of motion.